-3 credits Examination of contemporary theory and research on linkages between personality and soci-ety.
-Some applications is studies of modernization, social class and occupations and sex roles.
+Examination of contemporary theory and research on linkages between personality and society.
+Some applications in studies of modernization, social class and occupations and sex roles.
 (Same as KSU 72433) Seminar.

-639 SOCIOLOGY OF GENDER
+639 SOCIOLOGY OF GENDER Prerequisite: permission.

-3 credits Prerequisite: permission.
 Examination of theories and research on gender origins, character-istics and changes.
-Emphasizes recent empirical research on gender role patterns and processes in various industrial societies.
+Emphasizes recent empirical research on gender role patterns and

-SOCIAL ORGANIZATION 645

-General survey of major theories, concepts and problems pertaining to creation, altera dissolution of social organization at various levels of size and complexity.
+SOCIAL ORGANIZATION General survey of major theories, concepts and problems pertaining to creation, alterati dissolution of social organization at various levels of size and complexity.
 (Same as KSU 72540)

-646 SOCIAL STRATIFICATION
+SOCIAL STRATIFICATION